bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 Physical security and hardening of the underlying platform is out-of-scope for implementation by the EdgeX reference code.
 But since the privileged administrator can bypass all access controls, such hardening is nevertheless recommended: the threat model assumes that there are no unauthorized privileged administrators.
 One should look to industry standard hardening guides, such as [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) for hardening operating system and container runtimes.
 Additionally, typical EdgeX base platforms are likely to support the following types of hardening out-of-the-box,(1) and these should be enabled where possible.

-* Verified boot ("secure boot") with a hardware root of trust.
+* Verified/secure boot with a hardware root of trust.
 This refers to a trust chain that starts at power-on, verifying the system firmware, boot loaders, drivers, and the core components of the operating system.
-Verified boot helps to ensure that an attacker cannot obtain privileged administrator role during the boot process.
+Verified boot helps to ensure that an attacker cannot obtain a privileged administrator role during the boot process.
 * File system integrity (e.g. dm-verity) and/or full disk encryption (e.g. LUKS).
 Verified/secure boot typically does not apply to user-mode process started after the kernel has booted.
 File system integrity checking and/or encryption is an easy way to reduce exposure to off-line tampering such such as resetting the administrator password or installing a back door.

 The EdgeX secret store provides hooks for utilizing hardware secure storage to ensure that secrets stored on the device can only be decrypted on that device.
-Implementations should use hardware security features where a suitable plugin is available.
-Examples include enclaves, trusted execution environments, and TPM hardware.
+Implementations should use hardware security features where a suitable plug-in is available.
+For maximum benefit, hardware security should be combined verified/secure boot, file system protection, and other software-level hardening.

 Footnotes:

 (1) Most Linux distributions support verified/secure boot.
 Microsoft Windows enables verified/secure boot by default, and can automatically use TPM hardware if full disk encryption is enabled and will fail to decrypt if verified/secure boot is disabled.

+## Protections afforded by standard runtime environments

+### Docker-based runtimes

+### Snap-based runtimes

-## High-level Security Objectives / sub-objectives
+## High-level Security Objectives

+### Security Objectives

+The security objectives call out the security goals of the architecture/design.
+They are:

 * Ensure confidentiality, integrity, and availability of application secrets.
-  * Prevent off-line copying of application secrets by binding them to secure hardware storage.
-  * Reduce plain text exposure of sensitive data when software-only solutions are being utilized.
+  * Reduce plain text exposure of sensitive data.
+  * Design-in hooks for hardware secure storage.

 ## Assets